uipath-certification/uipath-certification.github.io/_posts/2020-9-9-data-Array-result-after-splitting2.md

 ---
 layout: answered-question
 author: Serge
-title: What is the result of ArrString
+title: Assignment activities and text manipulation
-blurb: Splitting five slashes
+blurb: Here's a look at how to split and manipulate text data that contains slashes with UiPath Studio.
 difficulty: 7
 objective: 6.2 Explain how string manipulations, collections, and datatables are used for data manipulation
 canonical: https://www.rpacertified.com//2020/09/09/data-Array-result-after-splitting2.html